OpenEvalProject/evals/manuscripts/elife-102542/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/102542/elife-102542-fig1-v1.jpg)

-**Figure 1.:** Deshayesiella sirenkoi, and three species in the clade Chitonida sensu lato: Acanthochiton rubrolineata, A.discrepans, and Callochiton septemvalvis.Each quarter circle shows the pseudochromosome content for each species, in order of size, with concentric rings indicating GC content, gene count, percent repeat content, and a photograph of the respective species.
+**Figure 1.:** Each quarter circle shows the pseudochromosome content for each species, in order of size, with concentric rings indicating GC content, gene count, percent repeat content, and a photograph of the respective species.

 Our phylogenetic results confirm the placement of chitons as sister to a monophyletic Conchifera, and we recover the expected topology within Polyplacophora consistent with other recent work using genomic and morphological characters (Figure 2).
 Within Conchifera, we confirm the topology of other recent studies Song et al., 2023; however, our supplementary analyses recovered Scaphopoda sister to Gastropoda but with lower support (Appendix 1—figure 3).
 Comparison with genomes from other molluscan classes shows the molluscan ancestor had a genome composed of 20 linkage groups (Figure 2), we refer to these as the Molluscan Linkage Groups (MLG) 1–20.
 Three important fusion events are apparent synapomorphies for Polyplacophora, present in all living chitons and no Conchifera: MLG 4+16 + 18, MLG 7+10, and MLG 8+9 (Figures 3 and 4, Appendix 1—figures 4–7).
 There are additional fusions and intra-chromosomal rearrangements that are different in every species sampled.